 Finding Your State's Median Income

-You can find the most recent family median income at the website of the U.S. Trustee at www.justice.gov/ust (select "Bankruptcy Reform" and then “Means Testing Information”).
-The figures that apply to bankruptcy cases filed on or after November 1, 2011 are here.
+You can find the most recent family median income at the website of the U.S. Trustee at www.justice.gov/ust (select "Means Testing Information" and then choose the correct filing date from the dropdown menu.)
+The figures that apply to bankruptcy cases filed on or after November 1, 2014 are here.

 How Many People Are in Your Family?

 To find out who is included in your household size for purposes of the means test, see Household Size and the Chapter 7 Means Test.